Share the story of an expedition

-You can change these titles at any time.
-The title also appears on the ribbon, next to an orange badge indicating that your story is an unpublished draft (meaning it is only visible to you).
-Next to the badge you'll see evidence of the autosave feature in StoryMaps; any time you edit your story, that text will let you know your story is saving and then confirm that your changes have been saved.
+You can change the title at any time.
+Next to the Draft badge, you'll see evidence of the autosave feature in ArcGIS StoryMaps; any time you edit your story, that text will let you know your story is saving and then confirm that your changes have been saved.

-- Scroll past the cover and click Tell your story, and then click Text.
+- Scroll past the cover.
+Next to Tell your story, click Add content block and choose Text.

-The block palette appears with options for adding content.
+The block palette contains options for adding content.
 You'll tell your story using these blocks to add sections of content to the body of your story.

 There are a few types of blocks you can choose from.
-There are of course text blocks—paragraph, heading, quote, and so on—and there are also a few options for adding small visual accents, such as a separator or a button.
-Then there are media blocks such as an embed (for external web content), image, video, or map.
-And finally, there are new immersive blocks such as sidecar, slideshow and a map tour.
+There are Basic elements such as text blocks—paragraph, heading, quote, and so on—and there are also a few options for adding small visual accents, such as a separator or a button.
+Then there are Media blocks such as an embed (for external web content), image, video, or map.
+And finally, there are Immersive blocks such as sidecar, slideshow and a map tour.